Contractive coupling rates and curvature lower bounds for Markov chains: Coupling rates and curvature lower bound

-We conclude this section by emphasizing that, while this method potentially applies to a wide variety of settings, in general it seems that some extra assumptions on the Markov chains are helpful to get the desired conclusions.
-In particular, reversibility of the model and an underlying symmetry of the structure of the Markov chain can help obtain useful terms cancellations.
+As a concluding remark for this section, we emphasize that, while the method described in this section potentially applies to a wide variety of settings, in general it seems that some extra assumptions on the Markov chains are helpful to get the desired conclusions.
+In particular, reversibility of the model and an underlying symmetry of the structure of the Markov chain can help obtain useful terms cancellations to deal with the ``non-contractive'' pairs of moves $(\gamma,\bar\gamma)$ in the left-hand-side of \eqref{eq:suff-cond-main-ineq}.